 - Unable to handle personal care or household tasks

-The parent’s perspective is often quite different from their child’s.
+However, the parent’s perspective is often quite different from their child’s.
 A senior may view the home care as an invasion of privacy.
 The senior may also feel he or she will have a loss of dignity if he or she decides to accept the care.
 Adult children can use the following suggestions to try to convince their elderly loved one of the benefits of accepting home care.

 Avoid Arguments That Lead To More Resistance